go-gatekeeper/homepage/content/configuration/_index.md

 #### In reverse proxy mode

-As part of the OAuth2 authorization code flow, louketo will use `client-id` and `client-secret` to authenticate with the server when it needs to
+As part of the OAuth2 authorization code flow, gatekeeper will use `client-id` and `client-secret` to authenticate with the server when it needs to

 + exchange the authorization code for tokens